 It was because of her that I when I moved to the US at 16 I had a safe place to live while I finished high school.

 She also motivated me to apply for and go to college, no matter what the cost.
-She was the reason I was able to get an education and drastically improve my quality of live.
+I didn't know at the time that there were free colleges in the US.
+However, she was the reason I was able to get an education and drastically improve my quality of live.

 When I first moved to the US on my own at 16 years old, I knew no one aside from my sisters and a few relatives.